bowman2001/perplexdoc/content/doc/intro/writing/index.md

 Many of these editors offer a convenient separate _preview window_.
 With _Hugo_ you have an even better option: When you run _Hugo_ on your local computer in _server mode_, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo]({{< relref "hugo#server-mode"  >}})).
 My personal solution is either an IDE or a programming editor in conjunction with Hugo's excellent server mode.

+## Markdown Linting
+_Commonmark_ is permissive to many variations in _Markdown_ formatting.
+To ensure a certain markup style for a team, we may use a linter. [_Markdownlint_][mlint] is the one the _Hugo documentation project_ is currently using.
+And you can also find a configuration file [`.markdownlint.yaml`][mlintconf] for this project at the content root.

 [omd]: https://daringfireball.net/projects/markdown/ "Markdown project site by John Gruber"
 [cmark]: https://commonmark.org "Commonmark project site"
 [gmark]: https://github.com/yuin/goldmark "Goldmark repository"